Extendoze/Keef-Scripts/README.md

-# RukaisScripts
+# Scripts
-All these Scripts are made by me if u want my discord its +𝙎𝙝𝙤#8703 numbers change a lot
+All these Scripts are made by me if u want my discord its Keef#0001 numbers change a lot